-The bright 8.4" TFT color display provides easy viewing in a variety of lighting conditions.
-The Cell Master MT821xE is equipped with a Li-Ion battery delivering more than three hours of battery life.
+The bright 8.4 in TFT color display provides easy viewing in a variety of lighting conditions.
+All Site Master models are equipped with a Li-Ion battery delivering more than four hours of battery life for the S331E/S361E and more than three hours of battery life for the S332E/S362E Site Masters.